milasterb/leia/README.md

 One design rule keeps the page coherent: **everything renders from the SSE event stream.** Human tasks, agent tool calls, routing decisions, streamed deltas — one stream, so the feed and the 3D scene always agree.

-Session memory is per-browser-session, in-process, and dropped after 45 minutes of inactivity.
-Nothing is shared between visitors and nothing is persisted.
+Session memory (the board, the activity log) is per-browser-session, in-process, and dropped after 45 minutes of inactivity — nothing there is shared between visitors, and nothing is persisted.
+The one deliberate exception is the token/cost tracker, which is a global running total across everyone using the demo (see Budget guards below); it resets only when the server restarts.

 ## Run locally